hswolff/theconsolelog/README.md

 # theconsolelog

-A weekly YouTube show about JavaScript.
+A weekly podcast about JavaScript.

 ## Ideas for upcoming episodes